Medications That Lead to Hair Loss in Men and Women

 4. Nonsteroidal Anti-Inflammatory Drugs

-This may come up as a surprise, but Ibuprofen and other NSAIDs may cause hair loss by forcing the hair roots to prematurely enter into a resting state.
+It may be surprising to learn, but Ibuprofen and other nonsteroidal anti-inflammatory drugs (NSAIDs) can contribute to hair loss by causing hair roots to prematurely enter a resting phase.

-Some of these drugs are more likely to affect your hair than others.
-Those containing oxaprozon, ketoprofen, fenoprofen, diclofenac, and celecoxib are the worst offenders.
+Not all NSAIDs are equally likely to cause this effect, but some are more prone to triggering hair loss than others.
+Medications containing oxaprozon, ketoprofen, fenoprofen, diclofenac, and celecoxib are among the most common culprits.

 5. Birth Control Pills